ThanaritKanjanametawatAU/CarAnalytics/README.md

 ### Visit Website at: [Car Analytics Website](https://thanarit-car-analytics.vercel.app/)

 ### Overview
 This is website that is built for market owner to see the analytics of the car market with an easy-to-understand dashboard.
 The website will show the Top 5 Brands, Car Catalog, and details of each car.
-Users can also add the car to their favorite list and view them later trhough `Highlighted Car`.
+Users can also add the car to their favorite list and view them later through `Highlighted Car`.

 ### Features
 #### 1. Dashboard